craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[elf.png]]

 People with a heavy Elven heritage find themselves in possession of preternatural abilities heavily related to the [[Feywild]].
 The origins of Elven people on Alaturmen are common information - they are the childer of the Eladrin, a rank of noble of the [[Ceilie Courts]], purposefully born to take Alaturmen for the Ceilie.
-This plan was derailed in the [[Great Fires]], and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of kin and kind.
+This plan was derailed in the [[Great Fires]], and the beginnings of [[The Empire that Never Was]] lay now bare in the Holyl'nd, along with the bones of many of kin and kind.
 Elven people are present throughout Alaturmen in all manner of positions and lifestyles.

 - *Weight* You may weigh anywhere from 80 to 180 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.